How it works

 Using your own email domain

-By default, emails come from @agent.abundly.ai.
-If you need emails to come from your own domain, you can configure an external email provider in the advanced settings:
+By default, emails come from@agent.abundly.ai.
+If you need emails to come from your own domain, you can configure an external email provider in the advanced settings section of the Send Email capability card.

 Security considerations